|Sir Alex Ferguson|

 In 2002, Rooney made his professional debut as a 16 years old with Everton.
-Less than a year later, he became England's youngest international when he played against Australia.
+Less than a year later, he became England's youngest international.
 He made his big tournament debut at Euro 2004. he scored 4 goals and named as a member of the tournament's best XI.
 At the time of writing, he is England's key player for every major tournament since Euro 2004.
 As for Manchester United, he has won 5 Preimer League titles.
 In 2008, he formed a partnership with Cristano Ronaldo and won the Champions' League.

-Best remembered for his spells with Manchester United.
+Mark Hughes was best remembered for his spells with Manchester United.
 He won two Premier League title medals, four FA Cups, three League Cups and two European Cup Winners' Cups.
 He was the first player to win the PFA Players' Player of the Year award twice, in 1989 and 1991.
 He also played with Chelsea, Southampton, Everton and Blackburn Rovers.
 He had 72 caps with Wales.

 ST: Ole Gunnar Solskjær (Norway)

-Nicknamed "The Baby-faced Assassin".
+Ole Gunnar Solskjær was nicknamed "The Baby-faced Assassin".
 He played 12 seasons for Sir Alex at Manchester United.
 He is known to be "super sub" on the team.
 He often scored important goals coming off the bench.
 He was probably best remembered for scoring the winning goal against bayern Munich at the 1999 Champions' league Final.
-He was capped 67 times for Norway.ST: Ruud Van Nistelrooy (Holland)
+He was capped 67 times for Norway.ST: Ruud Van Nistelrooy (Netherlands)